 A cross between bingo and voodoo was how a university professor recently described the approach of most service providers to fee negotiation!
 This got me thinking about professional firms.

-With clients looking for more cost certainty and alternative billing structures available, law firms are finding fee negotiations with clients more complicated and are struggling to maintain fee rate levels.
-The response of law firms is puzzling.
+With clients looking for more cost certainty and alternative billing structures available, firms are finding fee negotiations with clients more complicated and are struggling to maintain fee rate levels.
+The response of firms is puzzling.
 Efforts are rightly being made to become more efficient and reduce costs, but little is being done to address improvements in the top line.

 For a start, firms will benefit from reviewing what’s causing fee rates to slide.
 Where are the priorities?
 Is it primarily:

-- Scope creep on matters?
+- Scope creep on projects?

 - Procurement pressure from clients?

-- Client’s cutting budgets?
+- Clients cutting budgets?

 - Pressure to provide fixed fees or reduce hourly rates?